Page Content - Quick Links

 Quick Search Condos & Townhomes For Sale in San Jose

 Living in a condominium is not for everyone yet many people prefer the condominium lifestyle.
-Some people would prefer living in a single family home however they can only afford to purchase a condo.
-When buying a condo is a buyer’s only option they are at least still afforded the opportunity for home ownership.
-While they may live with restrictions and rules, in many cases, especially in San Jose and Silicon Valley, condo owners build equity and over time may be able to afford to buy a single family home.
-For many, it is a better alternative then renting.
+Some people would prefer living in a single-family home however they can only afford to purchase a condo.
+When buying a condo is a buyer’s only option they are at least still afforded the opportunity for homeownership.
+While they may live with restrictions and rules, in many cases, especially in San Jose and Silicon Valley, condo owners build equity and over time may be able to afford to buy a single-family home.
+For many, it is a better alternative than renting.

 Condo owners are said to own the “air space” within the walls of their condo unit.
 Owners are responsible for maintaining “walls in”.
 Owning land is not part of the equation.

 Generally, the condo association is responsible for maintaining “walls out”.
 Condo ownership is clearly defined in the legal description.
 Who is responsible for what as well as what condo owners can and cannot do can be found in the CC&R’s and other governing documents.
 The ‘common areas” within a condo community are jointly owned and shared.
 Legal descriptions will define ownership of the common area as well.

 Condo owners are required to pay monthly dues.
 The dues cover maintenance, management, and reserves.
 Dues will vary depending on the size of the complex as well as the amenities such as pools, spas, clubhouse, tennis courts, exercise rooms, elevators, etc. Gated, golf and guarded communities tend to have higher premiums.
 The amenities are among the many considerations in purchasing a condo.
 One may be paying for amenities they will never use.